Master of Arts in Spanish

 Master of Arts in Italian

-The M.A. program in Italian consists of 30 hours of work, no more than three of which may be Non-Topical Research done in pursuit of the M.A. thesis, including; at least two 700-level and two 800-level courses, and at least two 500- level courses.
-The master’s examination (based on the required readings): two two-hour written examinations and a one -hour oral examination, including an analytic commentary; a master’s thesis approved by two graduate faculty members.
-The program requires all M.A. candidates to serve as teaching assistants in elementary language courses (five hours) supervised by the language coordinator, and in a pedagogy course taught by the language coordinator.
+The M.A. program in Italian consists of 30 hours of work, no more than three of which may be Non-Topical Research done in pursuit of the M.A. thesis, including ITAL 710 (Stilistica) or 720 (Critica); at least two 700-level and two 800-level courses, and at least two 500- level courses.
+The master’s examination (based on the required readings): two two-hour written examinations and a two-hour oral examination, including an analytic commentary; a master’s thesis approved by two graduate faculty members.
+The program requires all M.A. candidates to serve as teaching assistants in elementary language courses (five hours) supervised by the Italian language coordinators, and in advanced language and literature courses (one hour) directed by the course instructors.
+Teaching assistants must be enrolled in ITAL 821.

 Note: To enroll in courses numbered 700 or above, all graduate or special students must have completed the equivalent of three years in the appropriate foreign language at the college level.
 For courses numbered 800 or above, graduate status in the department or special permission is required.